-We say that two connections $A^1,A^2$ are \emph{framed gauge equivalent} if they are gauge equivalent and $CS[A^1,A^2]=0$.
-The moduli space of \emph{framed monopoles} is the space $M^f_{n,p}$ of monopoles with charge $n$ and mass parameter $p$ that extend smoothly to $S^4$, modulo framed gauge equivalence.
+We say that two connections $(A^1,\Phi^1),(A^2,\Phi^2)$ are \emph{framed gauge equivalent} if they are unframed gauge equivalent and $CS[A^1,A^2]=0$.
+It follows from the previous lemma that framed gauge equivalence is an equivalence relation.
+We define the moduli space $M^f_{n,p}$ of \emph{framed monopoles} to be the quotient of $C_{n,p}$ by framed gauge equivalence.